 ✅ Kale (baby or compact varieties).

-If you're wondering what can I grow in a 3 gallon grow bag easily, leafy greens are your safest bet.
+If you're wondering what you can grow easily in a 3‑gallon grow bag, leafy greens are your safest bet.

 Herbs thrive in smaller containers and are ideal for continuous harvesting.